 13.15 VAT Specialized Evaluation

-13.15.1 Service Description
+13.15.1 VAT Specialized Evaluation Service Description

 VAT Specialized Evaluation is designed to evaluate and identify a lack of skills that impede the customer's ability to obtain and maintain competitive integrated employment.

 A VAT Specialized Evaluation should be purchased for a customer only when another structured VAT cannot meet the customer's needs.
 Services included in the training plan should be skills: